ChurnKenLee/blinder_weiss_1976/README.md

 This code solves Blinder and Weiss (1976) numerically using a finite difference upwind scheme.
-Code adapted from Ben Moll's code.ycle Model and Two Endogenous State Variables: Wealth and Human Capital.
+Code adapted from Ben Moll's code for two different models listed here https://benjaminmoll.com/codes/: Lifeycle Model and Two Endogenous State Variables: Wealth and Human Capital.